Boat builders build, repair, fit out and sometimes design boats and marine components.

 Pay for boat builders varies depending on experience:

-- Apprentice boat builders usually start on training minimum wage or minimum wage, which increases during their apprenticeship.
+- Apprentice boat builders usually start on minimum wage.

-- Boat builders with one to five years' experience usually earn $22 to $40 an hour.
+- Boat builders with one to five years' experience usually earn minimum wage to $40 an hour.

 - Fully-qualified boat builders with more than five years' experience can earn $40 to $65 an hour.